Consumer Health Data Privacy Policy

 - Directly from you — when you submit the contact form (when intake is open) or contact me by email or phone.

-- Automatically from your device or browser — when you visit the site (analytics and standard server/hosting logs).
+- Automatically from your device or browser — when you visit the site (standard server/hosting logs, aggregated server-side).

 3. Categories of consumer health data I share

 Contact-form information is shared only with the service providers that operate the form and my communications (listed in section 4).
-Website usage / device data is shared with the analytics and hosting providers listed in section 4.
+Website usage / device data is processed only by the hosting provider listed in section 4.

 I do not share consumer health data with advertisers, data brokers, or for any party's marketing.
 I do not sell consumer health data, and I will not collect, use, or share it for any purpose not described here without first getting your affirmative consent.